-Framing the issue and stating a theme
+Framing the Issue and Stating a Theme

 Artfully articulating the issue to be decided is critically important in advocacy.
 Brutus, of course, has little choice but to offer justifications for the killing of Caesar.
-But he can decide exactly how to frame the matter, and he does so in an advantageous way.
+But he can decide exactly how to frame the matter, and he does so skillfully.
 He begins his defense of the slaying with these words:

-If there be any in this assembly, any dear friend of Caesar's, to him I say, that Brutus' love to Caesar was no less than his.
-If then that friend demand why Brutus rose against Caesar, this is my answer: Not that I loved Caesar less, but that I loved Rome more.
+If there be any in this assembly, any dear friend of Caesar's, to him I say that Brutus' love to Caesar was no less than his.
+If then that friend demand why Brutus rose against Caesar, this is my answer: not that I loved Caesar less, but that I loved Rome more (Act 3, Sc.
+2, Lines 19-24).

-As a popular leader, cheered by the people as he refused a crown proffered by Antony the day before the assassination11, Caesar undoubtedly had many supporters in the crowd now facing Brutus.
+As a popular leader, cheered by the people as he refused a crown proffered by Antony the day before the assassination, Caesar undoubtedly had many supporters in the crowd now facing Brutus.
 Brutus' first sentence creates common ground with these audience members and establishes some rapport by identifying himself with those who admired Caesar.
 Brutus then articulates the question that leaps to everyone's mind-why did Brutus rise against Caesar?-in a simple, clear, straightforward manner.
 By unflinchingly stating the key issue before the assembly, he gives a strong impression of dealing candidly and openly with the audience.
-His reply to his own question is similarly plain and blunt ("this is my answer ...").
+His reply to his own question is similarly plain and blunt ("this is my answer...").
 There is no equivocating, no attempt to evade or sidestep the problem, no words that hedge or obfuscate.
 The twelve words that follow-"Not that I loved Caesar less, but that I loved Rome more"-gives his argument a clear, simple theme, one that summarizes his case in a memorable way.